Public sector drives strong demand for conversational AI, with 2.7M+ users served on the Yellow.ai platform

 The Yellow.ai platform has recorded over 79M messages exchanged between its Dynamic AI agents and end-users in over 5M sessions

-SINGAPORE, Nov.
-22, 2022 /PRNewswire/ -- With governments across the world working to enable broad-scaled digital transformation, public sector organizations are increasingly gravitating towards the adoption of Conversational AI solutions to redefine the citizen experience.
+LONDON, Nov.
+23, 2022 /PRNewswire/ -- With governments across the world working to enable broad-scaled digital transformation, public sector organizations are increasingly gravitating towards the adoption of Conversational AI solutions to redefine the citizen experience.
 According to data released by Yellow.ai, a leading enterprise-grade Conversational AI platform, the company has served over 2.7M unique users for its government sector clients worldwide.

 Recently mentioned in the Gartner Hype Cycle for Digital Government Services, 2022, under the chatbot category, the company works with key government departments across countries.
 The Yellow.ai platform has recorded an exchange of over 79M messages focused on citizen delivery services, exchanged between its Dynamic AI agents and end-users during over 5M sessions.